michaelhly/michaelhly.github.io/_posts/tune-llm-one.md

 From above, we see that the `BertTokenizer` from [Hugging Face](https://huggingface.co/bert-base-cased) took our sentence and spat out three sets of numbers:

 `input_ids`: The unique identifiers of the tokens in a sentence.\
-`token_type_ids`: Identifiers describing which sequence a token belongs to if we provide the tokenizer more than one sentence.\
+`token_type_ids`: Identifiers describing which sequence a token belongs to if we provide the tokenizer with more than one sentence.\
 `attention_mask`: Binary values indicating if the token should be acknowledged or ignored by the model.

 - _1_ indicates a token that the model should acknowledge.